Tips and Tools

 10. Q: How will my donation be used?

 A: Your donation to the Alzheimer Society of B.C. ensures crucial programs and services are available in communities throughout British Columbia.
 Your donation also supports research into the causes and cures, and influences public policy to reflect the issues and realities of people living with dementia.
-All funds raised through Anything for Alzheimer’s will support programs in British Columbia.
 The Alzheimer Society of B.C. is a federation partner of The Alzheimer Society of Canada.
-The Alzheimer Society of B.C. is run independently of The Alzheimer Society of Canada and donations made via the Alzheimer Society of Canada website are not redirected to the Alzheimer Society B.C. unless specifically requested.
+The Alzheimer Society of B.C. is run independently of the Alzheimer Society of Canada and donations made via the Alzheimer Society of Canada website are not redirected to the Alzheimer Society B.C. unless specifically requested.
 If you would like your donation to stay in British Columbia, make sure to share the link to your personal fundraising page with your supporters.

 11. Q: I’m hosting a fundraising event.
 Do I also have to have an online fundraising page?

 A: Your registration will include the creation of an online fundraising page.
-It’s up to you if you’d like to make use of it but we recommend that you do.
-There are many benefits to having an online fundraising page as an accompaniment to your actual event.
+It’s up to you if you’d like to make use of it but we recommend that you do, as there are many benefits to having an online fundraising page as an accompaniment to your actual event.
 Friends and family who are not able to attend your event will be able to support your fundraising goal with an online donation.
-You can promote to supporters locally, nationally, and all over the world!
-All donations made online are instantly tax receipted.
+You can digitally promote your page to supporters locally, nationally, and all over the world!
+You can also customize your page with details of your event and explain why you have chosen to fundraise for the Alzheimer Society of B.C.
+What's more, it's fast and easy for your supporters to donate and all donations made online are instantly tax receipted.
 Funds raised at your event can also be tracked on your online fundraising page.
-Your page will show others the results of your event and will be an inspiration for other community members who want to make a difference.
-You can personally customize your page.
-It’s fast and easy for you and your donors.
-Also, online donations are, on average, double the amount of offline donations!
+Funds raised for your event are tracked and displayed and will inspire other community members who want to make a difference.
+Also, did you know that online donations are, on average, double the amount of offline donations!

 12. Q: How do I pay my event expenses?

 A: Once you are registered to host an event, you will find a budget worksheet in your participant centre.
 List the various possible sources of revenue for your event (such as donations, ticket sales and sponsorships) and then list all possible expenses related to your event.
 Ensure that your event revenue makes hosting the event worthwhile.
-Please note that event expenses may not be paid from tax-receiptable donations.
+Please note that event expenses may not be paid by donations that can be tax receipted.
 Consider scaling back event expenses or trying to boost revenue through additional revenue streams or by getting sponsors for your event.
 Any company, individual or group organizing a fundraising event or campaign must demonstrate that they are using satisfactory financial controls.
 The financial records for the event must be available upon request.

 13. Q: How do I submit funds after my event?